 This is a long ruler with measurements on it.
 It must be at least 30 inches long so you can line up your first cut without having to worry about your first mark being too big or small. $5-$10.
 Find it here

 When you choose your mat and ruler, I recommend the largest size you can afford.
 This will save you lots of time when cutting a yard of fabric or more because you won’t have to adjust the fabric as much on the mat.
 Again, this is a matter of preference on my part.
 The mat will also have markings you can use to line up your fabric.
 Smaller mats and rulers help travel with you to sewing meetings, but I don’t find it necessary to have a smaller size.
-The mat I use regularly is 24 inches long, which is great for cutting a yard of fabric into charm squares. $25-$35 Find it here
+The mat I use regularly is 24 inches long, which is excellent for cutting a yard of fabric into charm squares. $25-$35 Find it here

 A clear ruler